-- Pine Cone Acres
+- Pine Cone Acres/Ranch/Estates

 - Ponderosa Pines

-- Wildwood Ranch Estates
+- Wildwood Ranch Estates/Village

 The geographical and commercial center of Black Forest is at the crossroads of Black Forest and Shoup roads.
 Here, or in the very near vicinity, you will find a couple of churches, a country store, a gas station, the community center, and the volunteer fire station.
-That is pretty much the extent of your shopping and dining options in the community of Black Forest itself.

 El Paso County is home to more than just Pikes Peak.
-Here you have access to more than 7,000 acres of parkland, myriad outdoor recreation facilities, more than 100 miles of trails, and more than 1,000 cultural and nature programs and facilities for people of all ages and interests.
+Here you have access to more than 7,000 acres of parkland, a myriad of outdoor recreation facilities, more than 100 miles of trails, and more than 1,000 cultural and nature programs and facilities for people of all ages and interests.

 Some of the specific things to do and see in the Black Forest area and El Paso County include but are not limited to the following: